CuriousCod/YoutubePlaylistTool/README.md

 - To obtain video information press the Update button or click individual video ids on the list. </br>
 - Copy buttons copy the displayed list to clipboard (original or random order)
 - You can delete videos from list using mouse right-click
+- List is automatically saved to the db.json file in the application folder

 <h3>Notes</h3>